-A New Generation of Channelrhodopsin-Based Gene Therapy An Optimized Optogenetic Protein has proven to restore vision in a murine model of RP.
-However, activation of ChR2 requires high- intensity blue light at 470nm wavelength which has been shown to be toxic for the retina and is not practical for clinical use.
+A New Generation of Channelrhodopsin-Based Gene Therapy

+An Optimized Optogenetic Protein

+We have conducted proof-of-concept studies with channelrhodopsin-2, or ChR2, which when introduced into RGCs, has proven to restore vision in a murine model of RP.
+However, activation of ChR2 requires high-intensity blue light at 470nm wavelength which has been shown to be toxic for the retina and is not practical for clinical use.